udippant/base-drafts/draft-ietf-quic-tls.md

 Failure to unprotect a packet does not necessarily indicate the existence of a protocol error in a peer or an attack.
-The truncated packet number encoding used in QUIC can cause packet numbers to be decoded incorrectly if they are delayed significantly.
+The truncated packet number encoding used in QWIK can cause packet numbers to be decoded incorrectly if they are delayed significantly.